 Help the Vents Do Their Work Effectively

 The vents of a central air conditioning system can easily be ignored by a homeowner.
-As you decorate your home and move furniture and such you may not give the vents much of a thought.
+As you decorate your home and move furniture and such you may not give the vents much thought.
 It is important, though, to keep them in the back of your mind at all times.
 Central air conditioning systems need those vents in order to take the cool air that it is producing and deliver it inside your home.
 You want these vents to be open and not obstructed in any way.

 What you can do periodically as a homeowner is to check to see where the vents are and what is around them.
 Make sure there is no big furniture blocking them.
 If they are floor vents, make sure no rugs are over the vents or anything like that.
-This can cause major issues with the central air conditioning unit should they ever be blocked for an extended period of time.
+This can cause major issues with the central air conditioning unit should it ever be blocked for an extended period of time.
 This maintenance tip may not seem like much but it is important nonetheless.

 Having the Ducts Cleaned

-The vast majority of central air conditioning systems deliver the cool air via ducts.
-These ducts are going to be constantly having blown through them, sometimes year-round if you also have a forced hot air heating system.
+The vast majority of central air conditioning systems deliver cool air via ducts.
+These ducts are going to be constantly blown through them, sometimes year-round if you also have a forced hot air heating system.
 You want to be sure that the ducts are cleaned on a periodic basis.
-This is going to go a long way to helping along the air quality in your home.
+This is going to go a long way to helping the air quality in your home.
 So how often should the ducts of a central air conditioning unit be cleaned?
 The best rule of thumb is to get them cleaned out every three to four years.
 Doing this is going to help get rid of the dust that builds up inside and can eventually blow right into the air that you have to breathe every day.
 Having a professional do this is a best practice that way you do not damage the ducts and they get cleaned properly.

 Changing the Filter Every Few Months

 The filter of a central air conditioning system also requires a great deal of attention.
 The filter is what is going to keep the bad stuff out of getting into the unit so that it can run effectively and efficiently.
 Changing out a filter is very similar to changing the oil of a car.
 You either can clean the filter if it is reusable or you can throw it out and get a new disposable filter.
-Either way doing this every few months or so will help your unit immensely.
+Either way, doing this every few months or so will help your unit immensely.